0xAF/openwebrx-telegram-bot/README.md

 # openwebrx-telegram-bot

-Telegram reporting OpenWebRX MQTT events to @YourChannel or in private message.
+Telegram bot reporting OpenWebRX MQTT events to @YourChannel or in private message.

 ## Overview